 The Membership Committee considers all applications for membership in the Society and makes a preliminary recommendation which is discussed with the Executive Committee at an ISACM meeting.
 The Executive Committee votes on each applicant's admission.
 An affirmative vote by a simple majority constitutes approval of membership.

 Final acceptance and continuation as an Active Member is contingent on payment of dues for the following year (currently 50$/year).
 The amount and payment deadlines are determined by the Executive Committee, and are subject to majority approval by the Members.
-Currently, memberships are collected biannually.
-Information about renewal for 2012 and 2013 can be found here, for 2013 and 2014 here.
+Currently, memberships are collected biannually, i.e. currently for 2014 and 2015.

 Affiliate Members are individuals who are